pixelated/website/_posts/2015-02-23-This-Email-is-for-the-People-I-Sent-it-to-Nobody-Else.md

 ---

-#This Email is for the People I Sent it to.
-Nobody Else.

 by [Lourenço P. Soares](https://twitter.com/protolous) and [Lisa Junger](https://twitter.com/lieblingswelt)

 *Our email infrastructure is flawed.
 We need to reconsider our approach to email to make it safer  -  and easier.*